fabriziocominetti/fabriziocominetti.github.io/index.md

 **FantaSanremo** trend and sentiment analysis project; realized with `.py`

-<p style="color:#727272">The Sanremo Festival is becoming increasingly social.
-And so, companies and content creators are also following the events of the festival to stay up-to-date on possible trends to exploit and opportunities to grow.
-In recent years, "FantaSanremo" - a game that involves viewers but also in competing singers - has been popular among young and old.
-This project focuses on analyzing tweets related to the #FantaSanremo 2023 edition, and aims to analyze content, the most relevant hashtags, and sentiment related to the topic of interest.</p>
+<p style="color:#727272">The "Sanremo Festival" is becoming increasingly social.
+And so, companies and content creators also follow the events of the kermesse to stay up-to-date on any trends to be exploited and opportunities for growth.
+In recent years, "FantaSanremo" - a game that involves viewers but also the singers in the competition - has become very popular among young and old enthusiasts.
+This project focuses on analyzing tweets related to the 2023 edition of #FantaSanremo, with the goal of analyzing content, the most relevant hashtags and sentiment related to the topic of interest.</p>

 <img src ="./images/projects/fantasanremo_tweets-date.png" alt="fantasanremo">